 Degrees of natural

 There are varying degrees of natural.
-Starting with the most raw, organic version of something naturally-occurring from nature, being unrefined, unprocessed and pure.
+Starting with the most raw, organic version of something naturally occurring in nature, being unrefined, unprocessed and pure.
 An example of this would be raw, organic unrefined butters and oils such as shea butter, cocoa butter or coconut oil.
 These oils are cold-pressed and filtered, and that is the extent of their processing.
-Most everyone would define this as natural.
+Almost everyone would define this as natural.

-There are many naturally-occurring ingredients which are refined and processed, sometimes with a natural process such as cold-pressing or filtration.
-There are methods of processing such as bleaching or deodorizing where a chemical or substance is applied in order to achieve a desired effect.
-The end product is something which many would call natural, however it has been chemically altered in what some may define as an unnatural or chemical.
+There are many naturally occurring ingredients which are refined and processed, sometimes with a natural process such as cold-pressing or filtration.
+There are methods of processing such as bleaching or deodorizing where a chemical or substance is applied in order to achieve the desired effect.
+The end product is something which many would call natural, however, it has been chemically altered in what some may define as an unnatural or chemical process.

 We hope this will help you decide on your definition of natural, so you can formulate with this in mind.

 This will help you to communicate and market your brand and product advantages and benefits, while also helping you clearly and easily evaluate and select natural products for you and your family, based on their definition of natural.
 It is key to define natural for yourself, rather than allowing others to determine what natural means for you.

 Below are some definitions which may help clarify the terminology around ‘natural’, and help you to define what is (and is not) natural for you.